xabra/rust_language_reference/Rust Cheatsheet.md

 ## `Self` Type and Associated Types in Traits

 When a trait is defined, it won't know what type it will be implemented _for_.
-There may be other types in the trait definition that can't be known until it is implemented.
-The `Self` type refers generically to the type the trait will be implemented _for_.
+The `Self` type allows the trait to refer generically to the type the trait will be implemented _for_.
-Associated types are other placeholder types that must be specified concretely in the the trait implementation.
+Similarly, there may be other types in the trait definition that can't be known until it is implemented.
+Associated types are placeholders for such types.
+They must be specified concretely in the the trait implementation.

 ```rust
 // Example of Self and Associated types in the Iterator trait